Why Is proper Bone support Important to Dental Implants?

 The successful placement of dental implants is dependent on the amount and quality of the jawbone at the treatment site.
 With sufficient bone to support them, dental implants can provide the same functionality as natural teeth.
 Results of fully stabilized implants can last a lifetime.
 Historically, patients with severe bone loss were not considered candidates for dental implants, forcing them to settle for a removable full or partial denture.
 Due to the breakdown of bone that occurs over time, most dentures become problematic, causing irritation and other problems.
 A poorly fitting denture can also exacerbate the problem of bone loss.

-The expert dentists at the Dental Implant Center in Fremont know how to address numerous different situations.
+The expert dentists at our dental implant centers in Fremont and San Francisco know how to address numerous different situations.
 When bone loss is an issue, we may begin implant treatment with bone grafting to build up areas where more structure is needed.

 Several bone-grafting techniques may be used.
 We select our technique based on the area of bone loss and other factors.
 Care by one of our dentists begins with a comprehensive evaluation that includes digital x-rays and CAT scans to assess the oral structure.
 Advanced diagnostics facilitates successful, healthy treatment.